 (This story was first published on 15 November 2019.
-It has been reposted from The Quint’s archives to mark the birth anniversary of Nathuram Godse.)
+It has been reposted from The Quint’s archives to mark the execution of Nathuram Godse for killing Mahatma Gandhi.)

 The date is 30 January, 1948.
 A little over five months have passed since India's independence from the British Raj.
 As the sun sets, the air is electric in Delhi's Birla House.